pseudonymous/better-better-booru/README.md

   * Direct downloads - Let download managers download all the images currently displayed as thumbnails.
   * Track new posts - Create a specialized link focused on tracking and browsing new images.
   * Clean links - Remove extra information from post links in order to reduce history clutter/problems.
-  * Arrow navigation - Allow the use of the arrow keys to navigate pages.
   * Post tag titles - Give posts a page title consisting of all of their tags.
   * Search add - Add/remove links to/from the sidebar tags that allow the easy inclusion or exclusion of additional search tags.
   * Page counter - Add an indicator near the top of listings that displays the page number information and allows for easy jumping to specific pages.